Google Agent Development Kit (ADK) vs LangChain

 Google Agent Development Kit (ADK)

 Google's open-source, code-first framework for building, evaluating, and deploying AI agents.
-Optimized for Gemini but works with any LLM.
+Optimized for Gemini but model-agnostic, with built-in multi-agent orchestration and Vertex AI deployment.

 Was this helpful?